george24601/notes/java/springCloud/concept.md

 Beans can be configured as (scope) prototype beans - and for those, each time they are injected, a new instance is created.
 But that is not the default, and it's not all that commonly used.

-how is spring IoC implemented?
+how is spring IoC implemented? by reflection

+controller is a singleton, so may have threadsafety probiel

+DispatherServelt/HandlerMapping/HandlerAdaptor?

+difference between BeanFactory and ApplicationContext?